Let me show you how to elevate your Easter baskets with this super fun and easy decoupage Easter egg DIY.

 Instructions for your Decoupage Easter Egg DIY

-Step 1: Set up your Decoupage Workspace
+Step 1: Set up your Decoupage Work Area for your Easter Craft Project

-Step 2: Cut your Paper
+Step 2: Make your Paper Cutouts

 Step 3: Decoupage

-Do I have to use Mod Podge?
+Do I have to use Mod Podge to for your Decoupaged Easter Eggs?

-Step 4: Let Eggs Dry
+Step 4: Let the Decoupaged Easter Eggs Dry

 Step 5: Fill in Gaps

-Step 6: Add a Top Coat
+Step 6: Add a Top Coat of Mod Podge

-Step 7: Decorate with Your Eggs
+Step 7: Decorate with Your Pretty Eggs

 Show Me your Decoupage Easter Egg